watsonfellowship/watson-51/_fellows/liam-prum.md

   - Brazil
 ---

-I spent 14 months working with small holder farmers as they build food security in the face of myriad challenges.
+I worked with small holder farmers as they built food security in the face of myriad challenges.
 I collaborated with various peasant farmer movements.
 I learned about the farming innovations and organizing strategies they are enacting in their communities to respond to social and environmental crises.